-- Appointed by the Disclosure Officers Committee - Must conduct a thorough and fair investigation vi) Eligible Recipients: (EREA Governors & Senior Leadership, Principals, Your Call, External Regulators)
+- Appointed by the Disclosure Officers Committee - Must conduct a thorough and fair investigation vi) Eligible Recipients: (EREA Governors & Senior Leadership, Principals & Your Call, External Regulators)

-- Can be contacted directly by a whistleblower to receive a whistleblower report - When the whistleblower has provided consent to do so must then pass on the report information to the Disclosure Officers & Committee - External Regulators can be contacted directly vii) External Service Provider (Your Call)
+- Can be contacted directly by a whistleblower to receive a whistleblower report - When the whistleblower has provided consent to do so must then pass on the report information to the Disclosure Officers & Committee - External Regulators can be contacted directly in relation to public interest and emergency disclosures.
+These types of disclosures are appropriate when a student or parent feels there is potential or imminent danger relating to a matterat the school which has not been detected or managed through existing, internal processes.

+vii) External Service Provider (Your Call)